 But just as the museum rose up on the auto industry's spokes, it too was cast into near economic catastrophe when boom went bust, and the donations - along with its endowment - began to dry up.
 During the depths of a nationwide recession that began in late 2007, three of ever four Detroiters told the National Poverty Center that they knew a friend of family forced out of work.

 This profound level of disruption, paired with the wider political climate, is what makes the result of the Aug.
 7 vote so remarkable.
 Residents of Wayne, Oakland, and Macomb - where it passed by just over 1,300 votes - counties approved the teax, which will be levied for for the next 10 years at an approximate cost, according to the campaign that pushed the measure, of "$15 per year for every $150,000 of a home's fair market value."

 Ironically, Erickson said, it was the same broad economic dislocation that pushed the institution into existential crisis that will, it seems, ultimately save it.

 "Detroit is known for cars and music.
 But I also think right now is a tremendous moment for young people and the arts," she said.
 "Areas of the city have been gentrified by young artists, making new art available to the public and sustaining key arts institutions."

 A rally Aug.
 3 in support of the new tax drew more than 700 local artists and supporters to the DIA's steps.

-Museum officials said they hope the new funding, which will be put toward staffing and day-to-day operations, will give them the space they need to rebuild their bankroll.
+Museum officials said they hope the new funding, which will be put toward staffing and day-to-day operations, will give them the space they need to begin rebuild a modest endowment that has been dwindling for more than 20 years.
 By the time the millage expires, the New York Times reports, they hope to put away as much as $400 million dollars.